 Essay on Rabindranath Tagore: Rabindranath Tagore was a great Indian poet.
 Furthermore, he was also a philosopher, patriot, painter, and humanist.
-In this article, you are going to learn how to write an essay on Rabindranath Tagore in English (500+ words).
-This essay will be helpful for the students from class 5 to class 12.
+In this article, you are going to read an essay on Rabindranath Tagore in English (500+ words).
+This essay will be helpful for students from class 1 to class 12.
 So, let’s begin.

 Rabindranath Tagore was a phenomenon in the literary firmament not only of Bengal, but of India.
 Rarely has human civilisation been blessed with such a versatile genius.
 The soul of a nation expresses itself through him.
 Such was Valmiki in ancient India, Homer in Greece, Virgil in Rome, Dante in Italy, Goethe in Germany.
 Rabindranath is, in the words of Dr. Radhakrishnan, ‘the greatest figure in modern R Indian Renaissance’.